 I used weed as a means to entertain myself.
-As if day-to-day life was too easy or boring, it was a way to add some sort of challenge and a little edge.
+As if day-to-day life was too easy or boring, it was a way to add challenge and a little edge.

 It became a barrier between myself and others.
-I floated through life in my own delusional world.
+I floated through life in a delusional world.

 Any activity – going to the grocery store, gardening, cleaning the house – was an excuse to get high.